pbcourses/RepData_PeerAssessment1/PA1_template.md

 From the histogram we can see that days having almost 0 steps due to NA's moved to the bar including the median.

 ## Are there differences in activity patterns between weekdays and weekends?
 A `dayCategory` factor will be added to the filled dataset in order to distinguis between weekday and weeend.
-An utility function `toDayFactor` is defined: it takes a date and returns the corresponding category factor (i.e.: _Weekday_ or _Weekend_).
+An utility function `toDayFactor` is defined: it takes dates and returns the corresponding category factors (i.e.: _Weekday_ or _Weekend_).

 ```r
 toDayFactor = function(date) {